mohamed-t-ayad/Ecommerce-Website/README.md

   2- import the .sql file to your phpmyadmin .
   3- add the project files inside htdocs ( if you use xampp ).
   3- open at your browser " localhosta/project-name/

+# To see the admin panel
+ - open ( localhost/project-name/admin/)
+ - you will find user and password for admin .